KevinTrinh1227/MGH-SmartBook-Concept-Solver-Extension/README.md

 ## ⚙️ How It Works (Under the Hood)

 McGraw-Hill SmartBook “Concepts” assignments are designed as **participation-based learning activities** — not exams.
 You don’t earn points for getting every question correct; instead, you “master” each concept over time through practice and repetition.
+SmartBook Concept Assignments are only for completion grades.

 This extension was built with that philosophy in mind.
 Rather than aiming for high accuracy through AI or answer scraping, it works through **progressive learning automation**:

 - The bot **selects answers randomly** on the first attempt.
 - If it gets a question **wrong**, it quietly **stores the correct answer** for that concept locally (offline).